tarun-code/python_app/README.md

 Security Group: The security group allows all inbound and outbound traffic for testing purposes.

 IAM User/Policy: An IAM user (s3User) is created with full access to the S3 bucket, which is necessary for accessing the bucket from the Flask app.

+Key Pair: A key pair is used for secure SSH access to the EC2 instance.

+Route Table: A Route Table is configured to route traffic between subnets and the internet.

+EC2 Instance: The EC2 instance is provisioned with a user-data script to install the necessary dependencies (Python, Flask, Boto3) and run the Flask app.

 2.5 Run Terraform to Apply Configuration
 Initialize Terraform: